southside-chillers/southside.chillers.online/southside/content/chapters/et-in-horto-quiznis-serpens-est.md

 ---

 On the other side of the cave-in, the mood is not great.
 [Tannin](/characters/tannin/) is picking gravel out of his beard, while [Hanamir](/characters/hanamir/) pours a cup and a half of fine-grained dust out of one of his boots.
-[Hermione](/characters/hermione/), Magic, and Buddy were far enough away that they are physically untouched, but Magic rocks back and forth in a fetal position on the floor.
+[Hermione](/characters/hermione/), Magick, and Buddy were far enough away that they are physically untouched, but Magick rocks back and forth in a fetal position on the floor.
 [Harlan](/characters/harlan/) stares at the rubble in surprise and a fair amount of horror.

 “What?!” he repeats, again and again.
 “But—but it was *lightning*, not thunder!”